Allspark21/odin-recipes/README.md

 # odin-recipes
-The Odin Project course practice
+The Odin Project course practice <br />
-This shall be the practice space for HTML to make recipes webpages
+This shall be the practice space for HTML to make recipes <br />
+webpages